tytydraco/yessleep/out/Something_Tore_The_Deer_Apart.md

 “Oh yeah, I know where that is.”

-“Yeah, it’s not the nicest, but I make the most of it.”
+“Yeah, it’s not the nicest, but it's the only place with a no-pets rule...I make the most of it.” he shrugged.

 A few minutes later we said goodnight and I was left alone again.
 Nothing but the buzzing of the lights to keep me company.
 I tried to entertain myself, but ultimately just ended up cleaning more stuff.
 I was in the back mindlessly sweeping with my headphones blasting whatever song I was into at the time, at full volume.
 I organized some boxes before I got a bad feeling in my stomach.
 I turned to the entrance of the room.
 It was a big room filled with boxes and shelves so the door was blocked from my view, I walked to the front, and as I did I could smell something…burning.
 I rushed to the door.